 Report on Other Legal and Regulatory Requirements

-Central Government of India in terms of sub-section(11) of section 143 of the Companies Act 2013 we give in the Annexure A statement on the matters specified inparagraphs 3 and 4 of the Order.
+As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 of the Companies Act 2013 we give in the Annexure "A"a statement on the matters specified in paragraphs 3 and 4 of the Order to the extentapplicable.

 As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.
+(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

-d) In our opinion the aforesaid standalone financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7of theCompanies (Accounts) Rules 2014.
+(d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with relevant rules issued thereunder.

-e) On the basis of the written representations received from the directors as on 31stMarch 2021 taken on record by the Board of Directors none of the directors isdisqualified as on 31stMarch 2019 from being appointed as a director in terms of Section164 (2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31stMarch 2021 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2021 from being appointed as a director in terms of Section164 (2) of the Act.

 (h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 | ||For Maloo Bhatt & Co. |

 | ||Chartered Accountants |

 | ||Partner |

-i) In respect of the Company's fixed assets:
+1. In respect of its fixed assets:

 (b) The physical verification of fixed assets have not been conducted during the yearby the management and in view of the same material discrepancy if any have not beenascertained.